More on Home Insurance

 This can become confusing, since when you need to discuss your policy or file a claim you have to contact the provider you’re matched with, instead of GEICO.
 The specifics of your policy will also depend on where you live and which third-party insurance partner underwrites your policy.

-As for what to expect as far as premiums go, we used a sample quote for a 2,000-square-foot, single-family home in suburban New York.
+As for cost, we used a sample quote for a 2,000-square-foot, single-family home in suburban New York.

 |Medical payments for guests||$1,000|